WinzyOsolo/Cancer-Diagnosis-Analysis-in-Kenya-from-the-year-2001/Presentation Slides. README.md

 ![alt text](https://github.com/WinzyOsolo/Cancer-Diagnosis-Analysis-in-Kenya-from-the-year2001/blob/main/Top%205%20cancers%20Female.png)
 The data indicates that certain types of cancer have a higher incidence among females compared to males.
 For example, Breast cancer has the highest incidence among females, followed by Melanoma, Oesophagus, Ovary, and Cervical cancer.
 This suggests the importance of gender-specific approaches in cancer prevention, screening, and treatment.

-Which type of cancer causes most deaths
+- Which type of cancer causes most deaths
 ![alt text](https://github.com/WinzyOsolo/Cancer-Diagnosis-Analysis-in-Kenya-from-the-year2001/blob/main/Top%2010%20prevalent%20cancers.png)
 The data on cancer-related deaths provides valuable insights into the burden of different types of cancer on mortality rates and underscores the importance of multifaceted strategies for cancer prevention, early detection, and treatment to reduce the impact of cancer on public health.

 # Conclusion and Recommendations
 There is need for:
--Implementing evidence-based strategies for cancer prevention, promoting healthy lifestyle behaviors, increasing access to cancer screening and early detection services, and ensuring timely and appropriate treatment for individuals diagnosed with cancer.
+- Implementing evidence-based strategies for cancer prevention, promoting healthy lifestyle behaviors, increasing access to cancer screening and early detection services, and ensuring timely and appropriate treatment for individuals diagnosed with cancer.
--Tailored Approaches to Cancer Care
+- Tailored Approaches to Cancer Care
--Healthcare Access and Awareness
+- Healthcare Access and Awareness
--Identification and mitigation of lifestyle and environmental factors contributing to the prevalence of cancer in Kenya -Identification of Potential Risk Factors for various cancers and creation of awareness.
+- Identification and mitigation of lifestyle and environmental factors contributing to the prevalence of cancer in Kenya
+- Identification of Potential Risk Factors for various cancers and creation of awareness.